eytanohana/Graph-Algorithms/README.md

 An important property of graphs to discuss before further discussing traversals is the concept of __graph connectivity__.
 We say two vertices *u* and *v* are connected if there exists a path between them.

-A graph is __connected__ if there exists a path between every pair of vertices in the graph and is __completely connected__ if every vertex is connected to every other vertex by a single edge.
+A graph is __connected__ if there exists a path between every pair of vertices in the graph and is __completely connected__, or __complete__ for short, if every vertex is connected to every other vertex by a single edge.

 <p>
     <img src="static/connected-graph.png" title="connected graph" width="30%"/>